-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-pain, swelling, hot or cold feeling, skin changes, or discoloration anywhere on your body;
+pain, swelling, hot or cold feeling, skin changes, or discoloration anywhere on your body; or

-sudden and severe leg or foot pain, foot ulcer, purple toes or fingers;
+sudden and severe leg or foot pain, foot ulcer, purple toes or fingers.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-See also: Coumadin side effects (in more detail)
+See also: Side effects (in more detail)

 What other drugs will affect warfarin?

-any other medications to prevent blood clots;
+other medicines to prevent blood clots;

 supplements that contain vitamin K; or